ombu/vakap/README.md

 vakap
 =====

-I built *vakap* to help manage the sites hosted by OMBU.
-It's meant for managing sites, not servers.
-The original scope was to handle backups, but it's structured to allow any operation on a site, such as a log rotation.
+*vakap* is a site manager, originally intended to automate backups of sites hosted by OMBU.
+However, it's architecture allows any operation on sites, such as executing maintenance scripts, rotating logs etc.

-**Warning:** This is a work in progress, subject to major refactoring.
-Use at your own risk.
-If you find it useful, I'd love to hear about it, and get feedback.
+This is currently a work in progress so if you use it, do so at your own risk.
+If you find it useful, I'd love to hear your feedback.

 What it does
 ------------

-- Allows to run a command on a list of sites (e.g. back them up).
+- Allows running a command on a list of sites, such as backing them up.
 - Stores backups in Amazon S3.
 - Encrypts files client-side with `gnupg` before sending to S3.